marketforce-info/azure-translator/README.md

 ### Authentication

-There are two methods of specifying a authentication token.
+There are two methods of specifying an authentication token.

 ```php
 $builder->withSubscriptionKey('<subscription-key>');